ROCm/rocSHMEM/README.md

 * ROCm v6.2.2 onwards
     *  May work with other versions, but it has not been tested

-* The following AMD GPUs have been fully tested for compatibility with rocSHMEM:
-  * MI250X
-  * MI300X
-  * MI350X (Requires ROCm 7.0 or later)

-  > **Note:** Other AMD GPUs might function with unknown limitations.
-For the complete list of supported hardware, see [ROCm System Requirements](https://rocm.docs.amd.com/projects/install-on-linux-internal/en/latest/reference/system-requirements.html).
+* For a complete list of supported hardware, see [ROCm System Requirements](https://rocm.docs.amd.com/projects/install-on-linux-internal/en/latest/reference/system-requirements.html).

 * ROCm-aware Open MPI and UCX as described in [Building the Dependencies](#building-the-dependencies)